CivityNL/civity-docs-edit/dataplatform_DATASETS_PreviewDatasources.md

 #### Table view

-On the portal a table preview is automatically added for CSV/Excel files.
+On the portal a table preview is automatically added for CSV files.
 The table will show a maximum of 100 items a page.

 ![Table example](assets/Dataplatform/PreviewDatasources/Table_portal.PNG)